-This podcast is supported by Fast Help.
+This episode, When Jair met Donald Trump, is supported by Fast Help.
 Fast Help is a Brasília-based IT company that is focused on cybersecurity.
 Protect your business by teaming up with Fast Help.
 Go to fasthelp.com.br for more information on how to protect your company’s virtual space.

 Our podcast is also available on: